Your Last Paycheck

 It is no longer unusual for a job search to last six to twelve months or more.
 Savings get drained.
 Confidence erodes.
 People begin to question their worth.

 Your Last Paycheck™ exists to keep that spiral from swallowing you.
+No hype.
+No panic.
+Just the moves that work, in the order they need to be made.

 The first half of the book focuses on what you do right now — in the first hours, days, and months after disruption, whether that disruption has already happened or feels imminent.